-3. Demonstrate the application and understanding of therapeutic techniques including electrophysical modalities and soft tissue and muscle therapies.
+3. Demonstrate correct application and understanding of therapeutic techniques including electrophysical modalities and soft tissue and muscle therapies

-9. Develop an understanding of the techniques and indications involved in the range of radiographic interventions available, including recognising the need and circumstance for referral for investigation.
+6. Demonstrate knowledge of the techniques and indications for the range of radiographic interventions available, including their appropriate clinical use

 - Introduction to sports injuries and their management

 - Musculoskeletal assessment

 - Electrophysical modalities: mode of action, application and indications

 - Common sports-related injuries of the lower extremity

 - Imaging modalities including radiography, CT scans, MRI and Ultrasound

 - sseous and soft tissue injuries to the lower limb